axelarnetwork/axelar-cgp-solidity/README.md

 }
 ```

-4. In the root directory of this repository, navigate to the `hardhat.config.js` file and modify the chains import line as shown below:
+4. Return to the axelr-cgp-solidity repository.
+Once there, in the root directory of this repository, navigate to the `hardhat.config.js` file and modify the chains import line as shown below:
 ```javascript
 const chains = require(`/path/to/axelar-contract-deployments/axelar-chains-config/info/${env}.json`);
 ```